 In this short film Sir Dieter Helm provides an overview of the work and the legacy of the NCC.

 Advice on government’s 25 Year Environment Plan

-During its second term the NCC helped the government develop the 25 Year Environment Plan, which will become the first Environmental Improvement Plan under the Environment Bill.
+The NCC helped the government develop the 25 Year Environment Plan, which is the government's first Environmental Improvement Plan.